 After starting the Giants’ first two games in 2019, Manning was replaced as the Game 3 starter by first-round draft choice Daniel Jones.
 Manning started two more games late in the season when Jones was injured, but Jones returned as the starter when he recovered.
-Whether or not Manning comes back in 2020, he has already cemented his legacy as the Giants’ greatest quarterback.
+When he retired in January 2020, he had clearly cemented his legacy as the Giants’ greatest quarterback.

-- Has spent his entire NFL with the Giants (16 years to date)
+- Spent his entire NFL career with the Giants (16 years)

 - Started as the Giants’ quarterback in 210 consecutive regular-season games and 12 playoff games